busisoms/printf/README.md

 - `_printf.c` main function for printing multiple arguments passed to it
 - `print_char.c` function for handling char with "%c and "%s"
-- `_print_int.c` function for handling integers with specifier "%d" and "%i"
+- `print_int.c` function for handling integers with specifier "%d" and "%i"
 - `helper.c` functions for helping _printf
+- `print_percent` print a percent sign

 **test**
 - `1-main.c` test 1